Email Spam Tips

 - Make sure your blacklists are updated in real-time

-- Verify recipients to block emails sent to email addresses commonly used by spammers such as info@, webmaster@, and admin@
+- Verify recipients to block emails sent to email addresses commonly used by spammers such as [email protected], [email protected], and [email protected]

 - Make sure you set the correct spam threshold – Adjust your settings to balance email blocking and false positives